alexisbacco/bacco-artifical-intelligence-machine-learning-bootcamp/README.md

 ---

 ## 📝 Notes
-- All project content and data I have completed came straight from Instructors Andrei Neagoie and Daniel Rourke.
-They guided me step by step through the projects so I could complete them in my own notebooks.
+- All project content and data I have completed were provided by Instructors Andrei Neagoie and Daniel Rourke (taken from Kaggle).
+They guided me step-by-step through the projects so I could complete them in my own notebooks.
 - Some Datasets are not included due to exceeding GitHub’s size limits.
 However, I have added all Jupter notebooks and relevent information.